pex-gl/pex/README.md

 4. Click File->Open and choose one of Pex examples e.g. pex-master/examples/basic/basic.js
 5. You should see a cube.
 You can rotate it by dragging the mouse.

-# How to use Pex in Plask from scratch?
+# How to use Pex in Plask?

 1. Make sure the example from above runs
 2. Create new folder